dev-KauhanMelo/dev-KauhanMelo/README.md

 I found a convergent iterative construction for the area of a circular segment while working a classroom problem, then went backwards to figure out what I'd actually found.
 It turned out to be a specific case of Archimedes' method of exhaustion.
 I formalised the derivation, worked through the convergence, and validated it numerically in GeoGebra and C++ against the closed form, with mentoring from one of my teachers.

-Finding out that a mathematician got there 2,200 years earlier was, honestly, the best part.
+Archimedes beat me to it by 2,200 years, which was, honestly, the best part.

 ### [Jarvis Tetraedro](https://github.com/dev-KauhanMelo/jarvis-geometria-3d) · augmented reality solid geometry